vapvarun/basecamp-cards-reader/README.md

 2. Set redirect URI to: `http://yoursite.com/wp-admin/options-general.php?page=basecamp-reader`
 3. Enter Client ID and Client Secret in plugin settings
 4. Click "Authorize with Basecamp" to complete setup

+## Admin Interface Features

+### Reading Cards/Todos
+1. Navigate to Settings > Basecamp Reader
+2. Enter a Basecamp card or todo URL
+3. Click "Read Card" to fetch and display all details and comments

+### Posting Comments
+1. Navigate to Settings > Basecamp Reader
+2. Enter the card/todo URL where you want to post
+3. Type your comment in the text area
+4. Optional: Check "Use HTML formatting" for rich text
+5. Click "Post Comment" to submit

 ## WP-CLI Commands